MicrosoftDocs/win32/desktop-src/properties/props-system-applicationname.md

 ---
-Description: 'The name of the application that created this file or item.
-Do not use version numbers to identify the application''s specific version.' ms.assetid: '872f1ccc-435a-4881-b283-ba4c8ddd3ac2'
+Description: The name of the application that created this file or item.
+Do not use version numbers to identify the applications specific version. ms.assetid: 872f1ccc-435a-4881-b283-ba4c8ddd3ac2
-title: 'System.ApplicationName'
+title: System.ApplicationName
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # System.ApplicationName